 At Aurora Health Care, our pediatricians, podiatrists and orthopedic surgeons are experienced in identifying Sever's disease.
 They can often diagnosis it with a simple physical exam and begin treatment quickly.
 Best of all, we have orthopedic specialists from Milwaukee to Green Bay who can treat Seaver’s disease.

 Treatment for Sever’s Disease Includes:

-- Cutting back on sporting activities until the growth plate can heal
+- Cutting back on sports until the growth plate has healed

 - Applying ice to the heel after activity